 Author: Michael Hanselmann.
-Updated: April 20, 2024.
+Updated: December 17, 2024.
+Published: April 2024.

 This document is provided as-is without any warranty.
 The author is and will not be responsible for any damages that may occur due to its use.